Post2Fix/TerminAWake/README.md

 # Setting up the script is easy

-1. Download 'stay-awake' or copy its content into a text editor & save the file as 'stay-awake' (without a file extention)
+1. Download 'stay-awake' or copy its content into a text editor & save the file as 'stay-awake' (without a file extension)
 2. Run ```chmod +x [full path to the 'awake' file]``` to make the file executable.
 To get the file path:
   i.
 Drag the 'stay-awake' file into the terminal window, then delete the [comment] ii.
 Secondary click on the file and press the option key to reveal the "copy 'stay-awake' as Pathname" option

 # Running the script

-Browse to the 'awake' file and run it using ```./awake``` to keep prevent sleep indefinitely, or specify a duration, for example:
+Browse to the 'stay-awake' file and run it using the following examples:

+- ```./awake```             - stay awake indefinitely

 - ```./awake 30m```         - stay awake for 30 minutes